-Our two main competitors in the PHS market are WILLCOM and ASTEL.
+Our competitor in the PHS (personal handy phone system) market is WILLCOM.
 In October 2004, the Carlyle Group and Kyocera Corporation acquired the business of DDI Pocket, Inc., a subsidiary of KDDI.
 In February 2005, DDI Pocket changed its name to WILLCOM.
-WILLCOM remains the leader among the three PHS operators with a market share of approximately 83% of PHS subscribers as of March 31, 2006.
-We are second with an approximately 16% market share and ASTEL has an approximately 1% market share.
-ASTEL group provides services in certain areas of Japan, but has terminated or plans to terminate its services.
-We stopped accepting new applications for PHS services as of April 30, 2005, and on January 2006, we have decided to terminate PHS services in the third quarter of the year ending March 31, 2008.
+As of March 31, 2007, WILLCOM had a PHS market share of 90.9% and we had a PHS market share of 9.1%.
+We stopped accepting new applications for PHS services as of April 30, 2005, and have decided to terminate the service on January 7, 2008.